tronprotocol/documentation/TRX/Guidance_after_TRON_Mainnet_Launch/Guidance_For_Exchange_After_Mainnet_Launch.md

 6. Permanent token-exchange counter:
 Permanent token-exchange counter designated by TRON will retain the deposit channel for ERC20 TRX.
 Users can migrate from ERC20 TRX to mainnet tokens on a regular basis.

+**Note**
-**Note**: Exchanges don’t need snapshots and don’t need to suspend trading of TRX.
+1. Exchanges don’t need snapshots and don’t need to suspend trading of TRX.
+2. Please take note of token migration order.
+3. Please note that TRX withdrawals will be suspended from June 21st to June 24th (GMT+8).
+Both TRX deposits and withdrawals on exchanges will be suspended on June 25th (GMT+8).
+Deposits and withdrawals of TRX will resume on June 26th.
+4. Please contact Tron Foundation to receive mainnet tokens.